 Some employers don’t like the phone calls mostly because of the inconvenience and time management so they’ll prefer email instead.
 It is important to be brief and straight to the point.
 No one is going to read a longwinded email about how much you really want the job and then proceed to ask multiple questions concerning the job.
 Remember, recruiting and selection process can take months so be patient.

-If you have sent out multiple resumes, it is a good idea to keep a record for everything.
+If you have sent out multiple resumes, it is a good idea to for everything.
 Make a spreadsheet that has a list of all the places you have sent out your resume too with columns for interviews, follow-ups, and contact information.
 If you don’t you may lose important information concerning your next job.

 The very last thing to remember is “Don’t Give Up!”
 Be persistent and confident in your job search.
 It may get low at times but remember that your dream job may just be a phone call away.Aaron was the first intern for ResumeBucket back in 2008 and now is the full time Community Manager.
 He has a degree from California State University Fullerton specializing in Advertising.
 You can send him an email at Aaron@ResumeBucket.com